wtarreau/cebtree/README.md

 with shared locking for insertion and lookup, and exclusive locking for deletion.
 This might come as an advantage over EBTrees for highly contended environments.

+## Thanks

+Thanks to the following people for their help:
+  - Benoit Dolez and Olivier Houchard, for challenging my design ideas and participating to endless discussions helping me give up on certain failed attempts and prioritize the most important steps ;

+  - Frédéric Lécaille for suggesting the offset-based API that opened the way to the convenient item API.

+  - Christopher Faulet for sharing super useful feedback on the item-based API that was key to simplifying it.